 APPROVAL OF MINUTES:

-Council Member Simon moved approval of the Minutes of the Regular Meeting of December 8, 2003; Council Milliman seconded; passed unanimously.
+Council Member Sandra Leonard moved approval of the minutes of the regular City Council Meeting of July 21, 2008; Council Member Zimmerman seconded; passed unanimously.

 Ann R. Simms